coderefinery/manuals/instructor-intro.md

   the prerequisites.
 Or have stuff installed and configured.

 - Not managing expectations: learners think that you will accomplish everything, and feel sad when you don't.
+Instead, say explicitly what everyone should follow along, what you might want to watch, what is only a demo.

+- Following the lesson as written at all costs.